firedrakeproject/firedrake/docs/source/petsc-interface.rst

 of these numbers may be deduced using the method ``plex.getDepthStratum``, whose only argument is the entity dimension sought.
 For example, 0 for vertices, 1 for edges, etc.
+Similarly, the method ``plex.getHeightStratum`` can be used for codimension access.
+For example, height 0 corresponds to cells.
 The hierarchical DMPlex structure may be traversed using other methods, such as ``plex.getCone``, ``plex.getSupport`` and ``plex.getTransitiveClosure``.
-See the `Firedrake DMPlex paper`_ for details.
+See the `Firedrake DMPlex paper`_ and the `PETSc manual`_ for details.

-If vertex coordinate information is to be accessed from the DMPlex then we must first establish a mapping between its numbering and the coordinates in the Firedrake mesh.
+If vertex coordinate information is to be accessed from the DMPlex then we must first establish a mapping between `its numbering`_ and the coordinates in the Firedrake mesh.
 This is done by establishing a 'section'.
-A section can be thought of as a field defined upon the mesh - in this case, the coordinate field.
+A section provides a way of associating data with the mesh - in this case, coordinate field data.
-For a $d$-dimensional mesh, we seek to establish offsets to recover the a $d$-tuple of coordinates.
+For a $d$-dimensional mesh, we seek to establish offsets to recover a $d$-tuple of coordinates.
 That is, we seek $d$ vertex-wise values and no values for entities of higher dimension.

 In 2D, for example, this corresponds to the array